aptech/tspdlib/docs/adf_1br.rst

 Purpose
 ----------------

-Computes the Augmented Dickey Fuller unit root test with one structural break.
+Computes the Augmented Dickey-Fuller unit root test with one structural break.

 Format
 ----------------